dotnet/dotnet-docker/eng/common/readme.md

 !!!
 Changes made in this directory are subject to being overwritten by automation !!!

 The files in this directory are shared by all .NET Docker repos.
-If you need to make changes to these files, open an issue.
+If you need to make changes to these files, open an issue or submit a pull request in https://github.com/dotnet/docker-tools.